 Like any presidential election in the past, some people with opposing views may find it hard to see eye to eye.
 As a result of this, you may be experiencing a negative impact on close relationships with friends or family.

-We had a chance to speak with Dr. Tanya Martin, clinical psychologist and Blue Cross Blue Shield of Michigan provider, who shared some healthy, appropriate ways to express your feelings post-election, no matter what they may be.
+Here are some healthy, appropriate ways to express your feelings post-election, no matter what they may be.

 - Acknowledge Your Feelings: Whether you’re feeling happy or sad, it’s important to react in a way that feels natural.
 Internalizing emotions can be toxic to your mental health, so allow yourself to cry due to sadness, or smile and laugh to express joy.
 Turning to spirituality or community involvement can also be positive forms of expression.